Collisteru/collisteru.net/content/other/home/home.md

 Welcome to Collisteru's little blog and portfolio site!
 Please enjoy your stay.

-- **I'm a computer programmer, writer, and general creator.**
+- **I'm a computer programmer, writer, and creator.**
-- Professionally, I'm a Computer Science + Applied Math undergraduate at the **University of Colorado.**
+- Professionally, I'm a Computer Science + Applied Math graduate student at the **University of Colorado.**
 - I work as an AI researcher in industry. **I think AI is the most important technology of the century** so far and am interested in making it safe and effective.

 Right now this website is mostly dedicated to hosting writing and projects.
 You can read in [Writing](/writing) and [Software](/software).